anjulameegalla/Final-Project-BTDT_24_51/README.md

 ## Required AWS IAM Policy

-Attach this read-only policy to the IAM role/user used for scanning:
+Attach this read-only policy to the IAM role/user used for scanning: See [IAM policy](docs/iam-policy.json)

 ```json
 {